• Skip to main content

 You will also notice tremendous advancements in your toddler's fine motor skills.
 These include:

-- Picking up small items with their fingers (pincer grip)
+• Picking up small items with their fingers (also known as pincer grasp)

 Refining Senses